Rate-Independent Computation in Continuous Chemical Reaction Networks: Introduction

-One reason to focus on \emph{stoichiometric computation} is that algorithms that rely on stoichiometry make easier design targets.
-The rates of reactions are real-valued quantities that can fluctuate with reaction conditions and temperature, while the stoichiometries are immutable whole numbers set by the nature of the reaction.
-Methods for physically implementing CRNs naturally yield systems with digital stoichiometry that can be set exactly~\cite{SolSeeWin10,cardelli2011strand}.
-Further, relying on specific rate laws can be problematic: many systems do not follow mass-action rate laws\footnote{Although it is generally taken for granted that they would if properly decomposed into truly elementary reactions.} and chemists have developed an array of alternative rate laws such as Michaelis-Menten and Hill-function kinetics.
-Indeed, robustness of rate laws is a recurring motif in systems biology due to much evidence that biological regulatory networks tend to be robust to the form of the rate laws and the rate parameters~\cite{barkal1997robustness}.
+An important reason for our focus on \emph{stoichiometric computation} is that algorithms relying only on stoichiometry make easier design targets.
+The rates of reactions are real-valued quantities that can fluctuate with reaction conditions such as temperature, while the stoichiometric coefficients are immutable whole numbers set by the nature of the reaction.
+Methods for physically implementing CRNs naturally yield systems with digital stoichiometry that can be set exactly~\cite{SolSeeWin10,cardelli2011strand}, whereas these methods often suffer from imprecise control over reaction rates~\cite{chen2013programmable,srinivas2017enzyme}.
+Further, relying on specific rate laws can be problematic: many systems do not apparently follow mass-action rate laws and chemists have developed an array of alternative rate laws such as Michaelis-Menten (modeling enzymes) and Hill-function kinetics (widely used for gene regulation).\footnote{It is generally supposed that chemical reactions would follow mass-action if properly decomposed into truly elementary reactions and the solution is well-mixed.
+For example, Michaelis-Menten and Hill-function kinetics can be derived as a limiting case of mass-action when the reaction is initiated and completed at vastly different time scales.} It is well-known that cells are not well-mixed, and many models have been developed to take space into account (e.g., reaction-diffusion~\cite{kondo2010reaction}).
+Moreover, robustness of rate laws is a recurring motif in systems biology due to much evidence that biological regulatory networks tend to be robust to the form of the rate laws and the rate parameters~\cite{barkal1997robustness}.
 Thus we are interested in what computations can be understood or engineered without regard for the reaction rate laws.